What is Currency Correlation? And How to Use It in Forex Trading

 - The Russian Rouble (RUB)

+A less-known, but a more comprehensive measure is the broad USD index, which uses a wider selection of currencies.
 Both work in a similar way.
-They calculate the strength of the Dollar by aggregating bilateral exchange rates into a single number and applying a weighting for the currencies included.
+They calculate the strength of the Dollar by aggregating bilateral exchange rates into a single number, and then applying a weighting for the currencies included.

-Our correlation matrix uses complex algorithms, but is very easy to use.
+The weighting applied for the broad index is a trade weighting, derived from trade data.
+Specifically, this is the share of merchandise imports in annual bilateral trade within the U.S. The Correlation Matrix uses complex algorithms, but is very easy to use.
 It even allows you to choose a strength for a certain period of time.
-For intraday trading, we recommend up to 200 bars, while for scalping, up to 50 bars should be enough.
+For intraday trading, it is recommended to use up to 200 bars, while for scalping, up to 50 bars should be enough.

-Scalping: M5, 50 bars
+- Scalping: M5, 50 bars

-Intraday trading: H1, 200 bars
+- Intraday trading: H1, 200 bars

-Intra week swing trading: H1, 500 bars or H4, 200 bars
+- Intra week swing trading: H1, 500 bars or H4, 200 bars

-Once you have a better overview of the correlations and their possible impact on the price, start trading correlation on the pairs of your choice.
-We suggest to start with demo account trading first.
+Once you have a better overview of the correlations, and their possible impact on the price, you can start trading correlation for the pairs of your choice.
+It is always recommended to to start with demo account trading first.
 The main idea would be to open around 10 positions at once.
-Try to first split your portfolio into premier categories – pairs that have negative correlation.
+Try to first split your portfolio into premier categories – e.g. pairs that have negative correlation.
 After that, try to make sure that these pairs do not correlate with each other to a larger degree.

 When you see price movements, identify the direction of the trade, and remove the losing positions from your portfolio.
-You might also try to trade strongly correlated pairs, but keep in mind that you will probably be double-exposed to a currency.
-Sometimes, it might actually be a good way to trade, especially if the strength of a currency is supported by an economic fundament or important news events.
+You might also want to attempt to trade strongly correlated pairs, but keep in mind that you will probably be double-exposed to a currency.
+Sometimes, it might actually be a good way to trade, especially if the strength of a currency is supported by an economic fundamentals or important news events.

 A good tip to give here is to consider setting your stop-loss on the winning trade, so they are at least equal to the loss that resulted from the closure of the losing trade, plus the cost of the spread and the cost of commission (if any) plus one pip on top of that.
-This way you could secure just a small gain on your profitable trade.
+This way you could secure a small gain on your profitable trade.